 The following day was our last full one.
 We got on the city bus tour again and got off at our first stop – Buckingham Palace.
 The guards are always fascinating to watch.
 Just be ready for the throng of tourists when you get here.

-Since we didn’t want the parents to get too tired, we stayed on the bus for the next hour or so to give them an overview of London.
+After a heartly lunch at Wahaca we got on the city tour bus again.
+Since we didn’t want the parents to get too tired, we stayed on it for the next hour or so to give them an overview of London.
 I’m glad we did because I was able to see areas of London which I’ve never seen before.

 Ah, London…It’s vibrant and pulsing energy is always magnetic.
 There’s always something happening, something new, something wonderful to discover.
 We’ll be back for more in a few years hopefully.
 For now this marks the end of our London exploration but don’t worry…a story on the next destination, Sevilla, is already up.
 Have fun exploring!